 Answering RQ2: How do uses and gratifications for watching The Last Dance affect brand-user imagery fit and the intention to watch a Chicago Bulls game?

-Results indicate a significant correlation between uses and gratifications of watching the docuseries and brand-user imagery fit (r = 0.328, p<0.001), as well as a significant correlation between uses and gratifications of watching the show and the intention to watch a Chicago Bulls game (r = 0.294, p<0.001); see Figure 4.
+Results indicate a significant and strong effect from uses and gratifications on watching the docuseries and brand-user imagery fit (β = 0.750, p<0.001), as well as a significant, although weak effect from uses and gratifications on the intention to watch a Chicago Bulls game (β = 0.117, p<0.001); see Figure 4.
 This means that the show may increase brand-user imagery and the intention to watch a Chicago Bulls game.
 Both notions are supported by Donovan et al. (2002), who found that advertising has a stronger effect on brand-user imagery than simple brand imagery, i.e. the packaging of a good.
 This would create an availability heuristic (cf. Yocco, 2016) that leads to “[consumers being] more likely to choose [brands] that come to mind when it’s time for a purchase” (Donovan et al., 2002, p.
 165).
 Paralleled to the case at hand, The Last Dance docuseries could be considered subliminal advertising for the Chicago Bulls and the game of basketball the brand’s main product.
 Therefore, given that viewers find great entertainment value in the docuseries, as well as relaxation, and it fulfils their desire to see a side of people that they would not normally get to see (see Figure 3), it can be deduced that the show influences viewers by strengthening their association with viewers’ self-concept and the image of the brand, a concept supported by Sotiropoulos et al. (2011).
 Because of that, communication objectives of the docuseries need to be defined in accordance with the production team of the show in order to address salient uses and gratifications.

 Batra and Keller (2016) offer eight communication objectives for integrated marketing communications, of which the following two objectives can be considered in the context of this study to reinforce brand-user imagery and the intention to watch a Chicago Bulls game: